Chestnut Mountain: Controversy

-In 2002 Fisher V. Chestnut Mountain Resort, inc (N.D.ILL.2002) Plaintiffs accused defendants of the unlawful discharge of pollutants.
-In 1997 Chestnut Mountain built a terrain park called the "Far Side"on the backside of the mountain leading down into the Watercress Creek, which is a tributary of the Mississippi River that runs through the plaintiff's property.
-The Plaintiffs have found copper, zinc lead, chromium, phosphorus in the Mississippi River, due to the production of artificial snow on the Far Side, which then melts and finds its way into the Watercress Creek and eventually the Mississippi.
-Due to the construction of the Far side there are now gullies and rivulets on the Far Side carrying water down into the plaintiffs property.
-Due to the new construction and erosion of the Far Side, rocks and debris have found their way into the underlying valley.
-On top of that the Watercress Creek has been observed to be turbid, covered in green slime, foam, and suds.
+In 2002, Fisher V. Chestnut Mountain Resort, Inc (N.D.ILL.2002), Plaintiffs accused defendants of the unlawful discharge of pollutants.
+In 1997, Chestnut Mountain built a terrain park called "The Far Side" on the backside of the mountain leading down into the Watercress Creek, which is a tributary of the Mississippi River that runs through the Plaintiff's property.
+The Plaintiffs have found copper, zinc lead, chromium, and phosphorus in the Mississippi River, due to the production of artificial snow on The Far Side, which then melts and finds its way into Watercress Creek and eventually the Mississippi.
+Due to the construction of The Far Side, there are now gullies and rivulets on The Far Side carrying water down into the plaintiffs property.
+Due to the new construction and erosion of The Far Side, rocks and debris have found their way into the underlying valley.
+On top of that, Watercress Creek has been observed to be turbid, covered in green slime, foam, and suds.
 The case was dismissed due to the lack of evidence found on the pollutants against the defendants.

-In 2012 the EPA issued a Permit to the Chestnut Mountain ski lodge allowing them to discharge into the waters of the State.
+In 2012, the EPA issued a permit to the Chestnut Mountain ski lodge allowing them to discharge into the waters of the State.